+Lighting recycling

-Lighting recycling Fluorescent lights are banned from landfill.
+Fluorescent lights are banned from landfill.
 They can be dropped off at a local recycling centre or collection services can be arranged.
 In leased buildings, the building manager or contracted electrician should manage and recycle lights.
 Lights are separated into glass, metals and mercury and recycled.

+E-waste recycling

-E-waste recycling E-waste is banned from landfill.
+E-waste is banned from landfill.
 E-waste can be dropped-off at your local transfer station and collection services are also available for commercial entities.
 MobileMuster offers drop off or post back services for mobile phones.
+Computers, laptops, phones and other electrical or electronic equipment are taken apart and metals and plastics are recycled into new products.

+Battery recycling

-Computers, laptops, phones and other electrical or electronic equipment are taken apart and metals and plastics are recycled into new products. + Battery recycling Metals are recycled and chemicals captured and treated.
-Batteries can be dropped off for recycling at your local waste depot, participating B-cycle drop-off point or collection organised for large amounts.
-Embedded batteries are placed permanently within an item [especially compact, long-lasting portable devices] and cannot easily be removed.
-These are dangerous if disposed incorrectly.
-Batteries of any kind should not be placed in waste collection bins.
-Contact your local council for more information.
+Metals are recycled and chemicals captured and treated.
+Batteries for recycling can be dropped off or collection organised for large amounts.
+Note that lead acid batteries are banned from landfill.